tbrumue/heapo/README.md

-# heapo
+# HEAPO – An Open Dataset for Heat Pump Optimization with Smart Electricity Meter Data and On-Site Inspection Protocols

-HEAPO – An open dataset for heat pump optimization with smart electricity meter data and on-site inspection protocols
+This repository is being prepared for a major code release.
+Please check back soon for updates!